gmetais/grunt-devperf/README.md

 ## Contributing
 This project is in early stage (beta).
 You can help by reporting any issue, giving your feedback or coding new functionnalities.

 ## TODO
 - Find a way to show gzipped file size
 - Write tests
+- Create profiles for phones and tablets (force viewport and UA, decrease some of the limits)

 ## Author
 Gaël Métais.
 I'm a webperf freelance based in Paris.
 If you understand french, you can visit [my website](http://www.gaelmetais.com).